dartraiden/NVIDIA-patcher/docs/README-PATCHER.md

 # How to use patcher

 **Attention: the driver will install and work only if [test mode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option) is enabled.
 This causes many anti-cheats to not work.
-If you don't like this, use [the driver I made](/docs/README.md).**
+If you don't like this, use [the driver I made](/docs/README.md).
+Please don't ask me where to get a certificate that works without test mode.
+Such certificates sometimes leak from various companies.
+I do not provide such certificates as it is completely illegal.**

 1. Enable [test mode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option): use `bcdedit -set TESTSIGNING ON` command as admin, then reboot.